-This table shows typical charging times using the Optimate series of chargers.
-Refer to the manufacturer's instructions if compatible (LiFePO4) chargers are used:
+This table shows typical charging times.
+Refer to the manufacturer's manual on instructions for use.

-Charging Amps Charging Time 5 amp 4 hours
+Charging Amps Charging Time

+5 amp 4 hours

+10 amp 2 hours

 Lithium batteries have a very low self-discharge rate which means the battery, if disconnected from the aircraft, could "hold its charge" for over a year.
 However, some aircraft may have systems that use a small amount of power with the "Master switch" off.
 In those cases, we recommend disconnecting a battery cable from the battery during long term storage (greater than 6 months).